Parable of the Renegades

 Lucas gave himself a bit of time to recover before he demanded Rio for an explanation.

 "Okay, this is getting really weird.
 If you say I'm a [Renegade], then what else makes me one?
 You know, besides my eyes?"

-She sat on the porch outside the room and began to fiddle with a stringed musical instrument.
+She sat on the porch outside the room and began to fiddle with a stringed musical instrument she picked up from there.
 It resembled a banjo, but with three strings instead of four, five or six.
 Rio played the instrument with a curved, cone-shaped pick that slightly dwarfed the hand that used it and the moment she started, a mellow, oriental tune filled the previously silent atmosphere.

 "Hey, if this discussion will have to wait, then at least send me home first before you get back!"
 Lucas called from within the main room but received no reply.
 Rio didn't seem to hear him, or maybe she didn't even bother to listen.